Vechoochira: History

 From 1900-1920, missionaries from England established a farm area near Vechoochira, known as Mission Kunnu.
 When the English missionaries departed, the land was given to local people.
 Many families from the Tiruvalla-Vennikulam area migrated to Vechoochira and bought land properties from the locals.
 No prior history is available before early 1900, but it is assumed the area was part of the vast forest area, and indigenous tribal people (Adivasis) used to live in non-permanent structures.
 It is likely these tribes were living there for several centuries.
 At the beginning of 1900, the Travancore rulers gave about 100 acres of farmland to a court advocate (believed to be from Chengannur) for lease and later this land was acquired by NSS cooperative society and now it is known as 'Noorokkad' estate (emerging from 100 acres of kaadu).
 In late 1960s displaced families from the Idukki dam project were rehabilitated to an area called Idukki kooppu (south west of Vechoochira-Koothattukulam).
 Ennooramvayal is another name for area north west of Vechoochira, denoting 800th field place of CMS missionaries.
-Also in 1920-40s a severe form of smallpox (Vasoori) caused many deaths in Vechoochira.
+Also, in 1920-40s a severe form of smallpox (Vasoori) caused many deaths in Vechoochira.
 Kunnam Village is the other main place in Vechoochira.
 The educational institutions like Viswabrahmana college, Government LP School, MTVHS School and Marthoma LP School are situated here.
-Kunnam Devi Temple is the another pilgrimage attraction.
+Kunnam Devi Temple is another pilgrimage attraction.